Abrar74774/gsapp/README.md

 # gsapp

-### A simple react application with gsapp for animations
+### A simple react application with gsap for animations

 The built app is hosted <a href="https://gsapp-beryl.vercel.app">here</a>